iyaps/Falabella/README.md

     composer install

-* Run challenge php script in project root or point the URL to the root. php index.php
+* Run index.php script in project root (CLI) or point the URL to the root. php index.php

 # Unit test